Simply Perfect Hummingbird Food Recipe: Why You Should Always Make Your Own

 It’s best to hang your feeder before you see any hummingbirds in your garden, since you want the food to be ready and available for those first early arrivals.

 In winter, leave your hummingbird feeder up for at least three weeks after you see the last hummingbirds, since you never know when a hungry straggler may migrate through your yard.
-Here in Oregon where I live, we see Anna’s hummingbirds all winter so I keep a feeder up, even on the coldest days.
+Here in Oregon where I live, we see Anna’s hummingbirds all winter so I try to keep a feeder up, even on the coldest days.
 (I’ll share how I keep my feeder from freezing in the next section below.)

 If you live in a climate with year-round hummingbird populations (like California, Arizona, Texas, and Florida), then your feeder should stay up all year, except maybe in peak season when you have a wide variety of flowers in full bloom (which provides the hummingbirds with plenty of “wild” nectar to feed on).